- Download our Moving to Saudi Arabia Guide (PDF)

 Although terrorism is an ongoing concern in the wider region, there have been no recent attacks in Saudi Arabia, and no incidents that would warrant any concerns for the short term.
 Protests have taken place on occasion, but Saudi Arabia has not witnessed the level of protests experienced by other Middle Eastern countries in recent times.

 Crime in Saudi Arabia

 Saudi Arabia has harsh punishments for criminal activity.
 Executions by beheading, stoning or firing squad are common for crimes such as murder, rape and armed robbery.
 Apostasy, adultery and homosexuality are also subject to harsh punishment, which may seem archaic by Western standards.

-Most expats live in Western compounds where security is tight, and burglary and armed robbery are not a concern.
+Most expats live in expat compounds where security is tight, and burglary and armed robbery are not a concern.
 Nevertheless, petty theft does occur on the streets of Saudi towns and cities, and opportunistic theft from vehicles also occurs.
 Expats should always be alert when walking in the street and keep all valuables out of sight.

 Terrorism in Saudi Arabia

 Many governments warn their citizens about the risk of possible terrorist attacks in Saudi Arabia, particularly against Western targets and Saudi oil infrastructure.

 Saudi Arabia has a history of terrorist attacks.
 The Saudi government takes the threat of terrorism seriously and has carried out a number of arrests of suspected militant groups in recent years.
 Expats should ensure that they stay in secure accommodation, and if in a compound, that adequate security is in place.